 How often does it occur?
 Between 2,500 and 3,000 new cases of malignant mesothelioma are diagnosed each year in the United States.

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 Our thoracic cancer experts are specialists in treating malignant mesothelioma, working with patients and their families to develop a customized treatment plan.
 This treatment might include the latest in diagnostic and treatment options, such as:

 - impedance phenometry